lucagonzalez/lucagonzalez.github.io/src/content/blog/second-post.md

 I can also write about my gratitude API, when I have at least a 1.0 version done.
 I think that will take a bit tho, I ain't progressing much to be fair.

+But I think that's fine, look at the day I had today.
+Almost 6hrs drive, barely slept, loads of new information coming along...
+It's fucking bonkers.

+One thing I have to say tho, I'm liking this, like, a lot.
+It's a proper company I'll work for.
+Loads of employees, corporate ladder all set up, it seems so nice...